slevithan/regex/README.md

 - Subroutines can appear before the groups they reference, as shown in examples above.
 - If there are [duplicate capture names](https://github.com/tc39/proposal-duplicate-named-capturing-groups), subroutines refer to the first instance of the given group (matching the behavior of PCRE and Perl).
 - Although subroutines can be chained to any depth, a descriptive error is thrown if they're used recursively.
 Support for recursion can be added via an extension (see the next section).
-- As with all extended syntax in `regex`, subroutines are applied after interpolation, giving them maximal flexibility.
+- As with all new syntax in `regex`, subroutines are applied after interpolation, giving them maximal flexibility.
 </details>

 ### Recursion